jentfoo/juicebot/README.md

 # juicebot #
 juicebot is a simple and fast library for creating IRC bots using [Netty](http://www.netty.io).
 It provides a very simple, easy-to-use API for creating an IRC bot. juicebot 2 now sports a redesigned API offering both the traditional simple API with string arrays, and an elegant new POJO-based API.
+You can find javadocs for juicebot [here](http://aaronweiss74.github.io/juicebot/doc/).

 ### An example. ###